 - Incident Response Plan.

-Contractors must report all unintentional or inadvertent unauthorized disclosures of tax information to their IRS contracting officer’s representative (COR) or project manager within one hour of detection.
+Contractors must report all unintentional or inadvertent unauthorized disclosures of tax information to their IRS contracting officer's representative (COR) or project manager immediately upon detection.
 Your COR is the functional liaison primarily responsible for executing the contract and communicating with you.
 The COR will report the disclosure to IRS Incident Management using the Incident Reporting Form.

 You should assign an appropriately trained point of contact (POC) to assist with mitigating the breach.
 To notify the COR, create a breach report of the known specifics including: